A digital nomad guide to incorporating a company & opening a bank account in Hong Kong

 A simple hack to get around needing a business bank account

-If you have been refused a business bank account, or you think the scrutiny of your business won’t pass, there is a simple hack for your business depending on how you run it.
-This is perhaps best for app developers or affiliates, who just get bank deposits / cheques of their earnings, but may have a team of workers and a distributed work force.
+If you have been refused a business bank account, or you think the scrutiny of your business won’t pass, there is TWO simple hacks for your business depending on how you run it.
+This is perhaps best for app developers or affiliates, who just get bank deposits of their earnings, rather than needing advanced banking facilities.

 Agencies to help you incorporate in HK